30 Jul 2021 Introducing the TGRS stack for web interfaces

 - The AWS SAM CLI to emulate running the GraphQL server in a lambda function locally

-- Jest and Puppeteer to do a simple browser-based integration test
+- Cypress to do a simple browser-based integration test

 - Apollo Server Express to run the GraphQL server locally during development and testing